docker-archive/dcus-hol-2017/docker-cloud/README.md

 Next, we'll clone the repository into our local Docker environment.
 The following commands will be executed in the terminal or command window from any one of your supplied VMs (Windows or Linux).

-> **Note**: Be sure to be logged on and running the next commands from one of your supplied VMs (either Linux of Windows)
+> **Note**: Be sure to be logged on and running the next commands from one of your supplied VMs (either Linux of Windows).

-1. Change to your home directory
+1. Change to your home directory.

   `$ cd` (for Linux machines)

   `$ cd %userprofile%` (for Windows machines)

-2. Clone the repository (you will need to have `git` installed and the `git` binary present in your PATH)
+2. Clone the repository (you will need to have `git` installed and the `git` binary present in your PATH).

 		$ git clone https://github.com/<your github user name>/voting-demo.git